Horiz21/lambda-launcher/README.md

 - Light Mode and Dark Mode!
 Interchangeable foreground and background colors, more friendly to your eyes.
 - Internationalization!
 Currently supports Simplified Chinese and English.
 - Native development!
 No need to use Electron - no more installing another Chrome on your computer, use WPF to make an elegant and modern interface.
-- Apps, files, web pages or cmd commands!
+- Apps/files, folders, websites or cmd commands!
 Coming soon (it will take at least a week) a more freely configurable Key Setting solution!

 ## Screenshots